wikipathways/SARS-CoV-2-WikiPathways/README.md

-To download the BridgeDb identifier mapping files, download them from [here](https://bridgedb.github.io/data/gene_database/) and save them in the `/path/to/where/the/bridge/files/are` folder, mathching what you entered in the `config.properties` file above.
+To download the BridgeDb identifier mapping files, download them from [here](https://bridgedb.github.io/data/gene_database/) and save them in the `/path/to/where/the/bridge/files/are` folder, mathching what you entered in the `config.properties` file above with the `bridgefiles=` parameter.
 You also want to download the identifier mapping database for coronavirus genes and proteins.

 ## Step 4: Make the zip files